0LNetworkCommunity/libra-framework/README.md

 `export ZAPATOS="~/path/to/source"`
 #### build executables
 You want to create a `zapatos` executable so you can run the `move` cli with the framework changes.

+You'll want `aptos` (cli for move tests), `aptos-framework` (framework compiler), `aptos-node` (for smoke tests only).

 ```
 cd $ZAPATOS
-cargo build --release -p aptos-framework -p aptos --target-dir ~/.cargo/bin
+cargo build --release -p aptos-framework -p aptos -p aptos-node --target-dir ~/.cargo/bin
 cd ~/.cargo/bin
 mv aptos-framework zapatos-framework
 mv aptos zapatos